rarigon/Insights/README.md

-# Teste
+# Insights from data

+(EN) This is a repository for insights and knowledge from public data.

-Este é um teste para criação de repositório no GIT.HUB
+(PT-BR) Este é um repositório para percepções e conhecimento a partir de dados públicos.